NCAA Division I Football Bowl Subdivision: Overview

 In order to retain FBS membership, schools must meet several requirements.
 Before 2023, FBS schools had to average at least 15,000 home attendance (over a rolling two-year period).
 An FBS school must sponsor a minimum of 16 varsity intercollegiate teams (including football), with at least six men's or coeducational teams and at least eight all-female teams.
 Across all sports, each FBS school must offer at least 200 athletic scholarships (or spend at least $4 million on athletic scholarships) per year, and FBS football teams must provide at least 90% of the maximum number of football scholarships (which is currently 85).

 In October 2023, the NCAA announced major changes to FBS membership requirements.
 The average home attendance requirement, which had largely gone unenforced in the 21st century and was suspended in 2020 due to COVID-19 impacts, was permanently eliminated, effective immediately.
 Effective in 2027–28, minimums on both the total number of, and spending on, athletic scholarships in all FBS programs will be enforced.
 The number of required athletic scholarships will increase to 210, and the annual spending requirement rises to $6 million.
 Also starting in 2027–28, FBS programs must not only provide at least 90% of the required number of football scholarships, but must provide at least 90% of the maximum number of scholarships across a total of 16 sports, including football.

 Scheduling

 The FBS season begins in late August or early September and ends in mid-January with the College Football Playoff National Championship game.
 Most FBS teams play 12 regular season games per year, with eight or nine of those games coming against conference opponents.
-All nine active FBS conferences hold a conference championship game to determine the winner of the conference.
-(Note: Because the Pac-12 currently only has two members, it does not meet the minimum number of teams required to hold a conference championship game.)
+(Note: With only eight football members in 2026, the Pac-12 Conference will play a single round-robin conference schedule, followed by a "flex game" between conference members that does not count in the conference standings.)
+All 10 FBS conferences hold a conference championship game to determine the winner of the conference.
+(Note: The Pac-12 will reinstate its championship game in 2026, with six new football-sponsoring full members having joined legacy members Oregon State and Washington State that July.)